Southern Regional Family Support and Educational Gatherings

 Family Voices of Wisconsin is a network of Wisconsin families with children or youth with special health care needs and those who work on their behalf.
 They have some information on how to tell your story, opportunities to serve and learn and more.

-Parent-to-Parent of Wisconsin provides trains parents to other parents and other caregivers through a one-on-one connection.
+Parent-to-Parent of Wisconsin trains parents to support other parents and other caregivers through a one-on-one connection.

 Wisconsin Family Ties is a statewide, parent-run organization in Wisconsin working with families that include children with social, emotional or behavioral challenges.
 They walk beside families to provide emotional support while helping to navigate the complex service and treatment systems with which they are involved.

 Wisconsin Family Assistance Center for Education, Training and Support (WI FACETS) mission is to provide and broaden opportunities that enhance the quality of life for children and adults with disabilities and their families, with emphasis on support for underserved families in the community.
 They offer a number of different training workshops as well as a Parent Leader Program.

 Wisconsin Statewide Parent-Educator Initiative (WSPEI) goal is to help families and school districts find or create the resources that will help them bring positive working relationships that lead to share decision-making and better outcomes for the student.
 They offer training for parents and a District Family Engagement Liaison Program.

 Leadership Development Opportunities

 Parents in Partnership (PIP): PIP participants are family members who care for children with disabilities age 6-14.
 They are held 5 weekends during the year (you must attend all weekends).
 They learn about the community and statewide resources for children with disabilities; explore issues around health, education, policy making, legislation, inclusion, self-determination, family well-being, and IDEA Special Education Law.